Skip to content Skip to footer navigation

 What you can claim

-Unfortunately, tax deductions aren't exactly free money and they don't equate to a dollar-for-dollar reimbursement in your tax refund.
+Unfortunately, tax deductions aren't exactly free money and don't equate to a dollar-for-dollar reimbursement in your tax refund.

 Instead, they help reduce your taxable income, which is the figure the Australian Taxation Office (ATO) uses to determine how much tax you owe for the year.